 Conversely, you may wish to go for a fixed height model.
 Whilst somewhat simpler than their single stem counterparts, their vast array of eye-catching shapes make them by no means a second rate choice.
 Four-legged designs, whilst traditional in shape, can offer a cool contemporary look.
 Some have four separate legs bolted to the seat, whereas the legs on the Candy, seen to the left are made up of just two pieces of metal which are curved beneath the seat to form a four-legged base.

 For a striking silhouette, ultra-modern cantilever frames are a firm favourite, with minimalist designs like the Mica perfect for creating that cool, contemporary kitchen or dining space.
 Alternatively, the Panache boasts a square box frame for an exceedingly stable base.
 Instantly recognisable the DSR Eames range, as pictured, displays iconic metallic webbing for a eye-catching geometric flair.

 Metal legs are typically hollow, their lightweight nature meaning you can move the chairs around with relative ease.
-They also come in a variety of shapes ranging from cylindrical and tubular, as seen in the Exo, to square or rectangular, exhibited by the Dash opposite.
+They also come in a variety of shapes ranging from cylindrical and tubular, as seen in the Hugo, to square or rectangular, exhibited by the Dash opposite.
 They can also gracefully taper to the floor for an elegant touch.
 Furthermore, whilst you may only see the frame of the legs, it is in fact present beneath the seat and backrest upholstery, giving the chair its signature shape.

 Whether you’re after a chic contemporary design or a funky retro model, our trendy dining chairs provide a broad spectrum of option